 The Buck Mountain Food Pantry serves Earlysville, Virginia and surrounding areas.
 There is no need to provide proof of income or other documentation to receive.
 If you are in need, please come!

-Food Pantry Distribution During the Covid-19 Pandemic: Our Food Pantry distribution WILL continue with a drive-through format.
+Food Pantry Distribution: Our Food Pantry distribution WILL continue with a drive-through format.
 Same days and hours as listed below.

 Do you need food?